team-formalist/formalist-standard-react/README.md

       ]
     ],

+    // error messages
+    [
-    // error messages e.g. "This field cannot be empty" [],
+      "This field cannot be empty"
+    ],

     // field attributes and display options
     [